-Part of the joy of dating is the early stages, full of laughter and fun questions to get to know someone better.
+Part of the joy of dating is the early stages, full of laughter and fun questions as you're getting to know one another better and better each time you're together.
 This is the time filled with new relationship energy, the time when people can't stop smiling because of the delight as they find out new things about the object of their affections.

 Don't Just Say Anything

 As fun as it can be to wing it in conversation with someone you're just getting to know, it can also set you up for shyness, awkwardness, self-doubt, or the nagging fear of saying the wrong thing (a faux pas or just something boring).
 "What if this person doesn't find me as interesting as I find them?" might end up going through your head if you don't show up prepared, and that's when some forethought can help.
 It's worth it to take the time before a date (or before a party, even) to come up with some unusual but fun questions to get to know someone, so you stand out and keep the conversation flowing.
 Just remember to keep the focus on the other person for best results.

 Whether you love it or hate it, sometimes small talk is necessary when you're first starting to get to know someone.
 Asking innocuous questions until they warm up to you and want to open up more will pass the time and keep things light and fun.

 - What is your favorite flavor of jelly bean?

 - What's your favorite Christmas movie?

 - If you could live in any period of history when would it be and why?

 - Tell me 10 things I'd see when I walk in your door?